History of Manchester Airport

 In World War II, it was the location of RAF Ringway, and was important in the production and repair of military aircraft and training parachutists.

-After World War II, it gradually expanded to its present size, including massive expansion of aprons, runways and car parking areas.
-Among the first expansions was car parking and service buildings north of Yewtree Lane.
+After World War II, it gradually expanded to its present size, including massive expansion of aprons, runways, and car parking areas.
+Among the first expansions were car parking and service buildings north of Yewtree Lane.

 From 1958 to late 1962, Terminal 1 was built: this was the first of Ringway's modern large terminals and the first major public building north of Yewtree Lane.

 In 1997, the second runway was planned and construction on it started, with protests about it intruding on woodland in the Styal area.

 Local airfield history

 Manchester, England, has been served since 1911 by the following airfields: